Bing Ads

 Step 6: Write display Now comes the creative part.
 You need to create a headline, ad text and the visible URL Enter.
 Be as precise and appealing as possible.

-Step 7: Check and start Before you start the campaign, check all the settings.
+Step 7: Check and start Before you start the campaign, check all settings.
 Then click on "Start campaign".

 Step 8: Analysis Bing also offers Analysis tools.
 Track how your ads are performing and make adjustments as necessary.